IVIanyou/STM32-BlackPill-FanPumpController/README.md

 ## 3. Final Circuitry

-The final circuitry can be seen in the following circuit diagram:
+The final circuitry can be seen in the following circuit diagram (created in LTspice):

 <img src="Images/Circuitry.png" width="600" height="600">